 Look at your initial eight cards.
-If you have any Faction or Class cards, you may (if you like) play one of each type by placing it in front of you.
+If you have any Class cards, you may (if you like) play one by placing it in front of you.
 If you have any usable Items (p.
 3), you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read below, or you could just charge ahead and do it.
+Remember, it's for Science!